 In the classroom, our postdoctoral fellows will have the chance to lead small, seminar-style courses that are part of the required core curriculum for the Kinder Institute’s B.A. in Constitutional Democracy, such as “The Revolutionary Transformation of America” or “Intellectual World of the American Founders.”
-There will likewise be opportunities to design small topics courses for the major.
-In the past, postdocs have developed and led courses on “19th Century Atlantic Revolutions” and “Music and Politics in U.S. History.”
+There will likewise be opportunities to design small topics courses for the major, as well as the degree’s writing intensive senior seminar.
+In the past, postdocs have developed and led courses on “19th Century Atlantic Revolutions,” “Music and Politics in U.S. History,” and the political thought of W. E. B. Du Bois.

-Applicants must have a Ph.D. by the beginning of the fellowship’s August 15 start date, though priority will be given to applicants who have completed their Ph.D. by the end of the previous spring semester.
-Application materials will include: a cover letter, CV, statement of teaching philosophy, two article- or chapter-length writing samples, three letters of recommendation, and two sample syllabi for courses that applicants have taught or would be interested in developing.
+Applicants must have a Ph.D. by the beginning of the fellowship’s August 1 start date, though priority will be given to applicants who have completed their Ph.D. by the end of the previous spring semester.
+Application materials will include a cover letter describing candidates’ past and present research and teaching and a current CV.
+Two letters of recommendation should be sent separately to the listed contact for application submission.

 Please note that University of Missouri also requires official transcripts for postdoctoral fellows in order to complete the hiring process.